About the Shoreline Mapping Initiative

 Explore Our Map

 The map widgets in the sidebar can help you navigate the data and optimize your interactive experience.
-For additional guidance, please refer to our User Guide.
-We recommend using a laptop or desktop for the best viewing experience.
+For additional guidance, please refer to our User Guide ADD LINK.
+We recommend using Google Chrome on a laptop or desktop for the best viewing experience.

 Open full screen